QuietNoise/comfyui_queue_manager/README.md

 ### Restore client focus
 When you restart ComfyUI or browser, you might lose the client focus.
 When that happens the progress of running renders in ComfyUI will no longer update (no progress view, no previews, no highlights which nodes is being executed).

 To restore the client focus, click the three vertical dots menu and select `Take over focus`.
+The effect will take place after currently running job (if any) finishes.

 ![focus.png](readme-img/focus.png)